Scarlet: shani (Strong’s 8144)

 After they had mocked Him, they removed the robe and put His own clothes back on Him.
 Then they led Him away to crucify Him.

-Yeshua is also mocked as the “King of the Jews” and simultaneously it is implied, as one who wears the scarlet robe, that He is mocked as the “High Priest of the Jews”.
+Yeshua was also mocked as the “King of the Jews” and simultaneously it was implied, as one who wore the scarlet robe, that He was mocked as the “High Priest of the Jews”.
 This would be a concept more familiar to the Jewish people at the time.
-Yeshua is stripped of His scarlet robe and sent to the cross to be a crimson-worm, His red blood shed like the sacrificial lamb of Passover.
+Yeshua was stripped of His scarlet robe and sent to the cross to be a crimson-worm, His red blood shed like the sacrificial lamb of Passover.

-As we head into the Passover (Pesach) season let us remember that Yeshua is the passover lamb; He is the blood on the lintel, the scarlet rope in the window, the true First Born, the High Priest of our Hearts and the King everlasting.
+As we head into the Passover (Pesach) season let us remember that Yeshua was, and is, the Passover Lamb, the blood on the lintel, the scarlet rope in the window, the true First Born, the High Priest of our Hearts, and the King everlasting.